 About Brisbane Kite Festival

 The Brisbane Kite Festival will be a fantastic day for the whole family with the most spectacular kites ever seen over the skies of Brisbane.
 A sea of colour highlights beautifully crafted masterpieces.
 Don't look up too long or you'll miss the action on the ground: food and market stalls, kite workshops, and lots of entertainment!
 Entry is free!
-This is event is organized by the Rotary Clubs of Balmoral, Carindale, and Port of Brisbane with special assistance Phoenix Kite Collective and sponsored by Brisbane City Council.
+This is event is organised by the Rotary Clubs of Balmoral, and Carindale with special assistance Kites Queensland and sponsored by Brisbane City Council.

 You can participate by bringing the whole family along to enjoy a day of fun and kite flying!
 A range of activities for children includes face painting, jumping castles, other rides and of course kite flying!
 Hot food including burgers, sausage sizzle, and others will be available all day.
 Refreshing cold drinks will also be available to cool you down.